 Text messages are opened at an unparalleled rate.

-Mass texting technology is finally mature enough to be a common church communications asset.
+Church text messaging software is finally mature enough to be a common church communications asset.

 Mass texting is simply the most reliable, secure, and effective way to communicate with your church members as a whole, or according to individual segments within your church, like children’s ministry or small groups.

-So, let’s jump into mass text messaging so that your church can get started with the single best way to communicate with a large group of people.
+Let’s jump into mass text messaging so that your church can get started with the single best way to communicate with a large group of people.

 1. What mass texting is

+You may be wondering what mass texting is and how to send a mass text message.
 Mass text messaging is when you send a single text message to a large number of people.

 This does not include sending a single text message from one phone to a large list of numbers.